Madonna as a gay icon: Sobriquets and listicles

 She has been imitated by drag queens.

 Madonna has received many titles and sobriquets from gay press.
 Out called her a "true gay icon".
 In Queer (2002), editor Simon Gage explained that a UK gay magazine constantly referred to her as "Our Glorious Leader".
 She has been also referred to as a "queer icon" or "icon of queerness".
-Theologian Robert Goss expressed: "For me, Madonna has been not only a queer icon but also a Christ icon who has dissolved the boundaries between queer culture and queer faith communities".
+Liberal gay theologian Robert Goss expressed: "For me, Madonna has been not only a queer icon but also a Christ icon who has dissolved the boundaries between queer culture and queer faith communities".
 Musicologist Sheila Whiteley wrote in her book Sexing the Groove: Popular Music and Gender (2013) that "Madonna came closer to any other contemporary celebrity in being an above-ground queer icon".

 Madonna has appeared in books addressing significant Gay icons, including The Gay 100, and polls or journalistic listicles, including OnePoll's 2009 "Greatest Gay Icons of All Time".
 Others, have noted she garnered a substantial audience considering her to be "the greatest LGBTQ icon", as Samuel R. Murrian of Parade noted in 2019.
 On the point, in 2018, Diaz said she is "the biggest musical LGBTQ icon of all time" at least to an entire generation.
 Scholars Carmine Sarracino and Kevin Scott in The Porning of America (2008), attributed that calling her "the biggest gay icon of all time", was a result of her career-long popularity with gay audiences.
 Gage also referred to her as "the biggest gay icon of the 20th century".
 In 2006 and 2012, editors from The Advocate named her "the greatest gay icon".